slgrobotics/Win10Bot/README.md

 There are components based on:
 - Arduino:

- (a) ParkingSensorI2C: using "Witson® LED Display Car Vehicle Parking Reverse Backup Radar System with 4 Parking Sensors" available on Amazon - provides sonar-based obstacle detection
+ (a) ParkingSensorI2C: using "Witson® LED Display Car Vehicle Parking Reverse Backup Radar System with 4 Parking Sensors" available on Amazon - provides sonar-based obstacle detection.
+It is queried by PluckyWheels over I2C.
+Works on Pro Mini 5V 328.

+ (b) GPSKitchenSink: - a modified TinyGPS example that takes NMEA lines from U-blox NEO 6M GPS and sends only relevant info to PluckyWheels Serial1.
+Works on Leonardo.

- (b) PluckyWheels: - an Arduino Mega based controller communicates to other components and takes commands from the C# code running on Raspberry Pi under Windows 10 IoT
+ (c) PluckyWheels: - an Arduino Mega based controller, communicates to other components and takes commands from the C# "Win10Bot" code running on Raspberry Pi under Windows 10 IoT

 - Linux (Raspberry Pi 2, Raspbian OS):

- (a) OpenCV Python based code to detect "targets" like color blobs and pedestrians
+ (a) OpenCV Python based code to detect "targets" like color blobs and pedestrians.
+It reports to a web server in C# "Win10Bot" code.

 As any live project, this is work in progress.
 I publish it here in the hope that it will be useful to my friends at http://RSSC.org and other Robotics enthusiasts.